iip-ecosphere/platform/platform/resources/monitoring/README.md

-# IIP-Ecosphere platform: central resource monitoring
+# oktoflow platform: central resource monitoring

 Component to perform central resource monitoring.
 This is a generic component, which requires respective extensions, e.g., monitoring.prometheus.